ZcashFoundation/zebra/book/src/designs/0002-parallel-verification.md

   also verified at this stage.
 * **In-Memory Chain Updates:** An updated chain context is created for each block, based on the parent block's chain context.
+* **Chain Tip Updates:** The set of chain tips is updated as each block is verified.
+The main chain tip is updated based on the consensus rules.
 * **Main Chain Disk Updates:** When a main chain block is behind the main chain's tip by more than the reorganisation limit (100 blocks), it is stored to disk.
 The on-disk state is updated based on that block's chain context.